Pirate FlagPirates and PrivateersPirate Flag

 by Heather Noel-Smith and Lorina M. Campbell

-Boydell Press, 2016, ISBN 978-1-78327-099-6, US $45.00, £25.00
+Boydell, 2016, ISBN 978-1-78327-099-6, US $45.00 / UK £25.00

 During Pellew’s many years in the Royal Navy and his various commands, many young officers served under him – far too many to include in this study.
 To narrow down this daunting number, the authors chose to focus on those men who were aboard Indefatigable on 13 January 1797.
 That night off the coast of Brittany, they encountered the French warship Droits de l’Homme and, together with their consort HMS Amazon, they fought a daring battle for twelve hours in the midst of a deadly storm.

-Pateshall’s early experiences most closely mirror those of Horatio Hornblower, and his many letters to family and friends provided the authors with valuable insights into this microcosm aboard the elite of the fleet and being an Indefatigable.
-This correspondence is just one of the many primary sources the authors consulted in public and private archives in the United Kingdom, United States, and France to bring these gentlemen to life.
+Pateshall’s early experiences most closely mirror those of Horatio Hornblower, and his many letters to family and friends provide the authors with valuable insights into this microcosm aboard the elite of the fleet and being an Indefatigable.
+This correspondence is just one of the many primary sources the authors consult in public and private archives in the United Kingdom, United States, and France to bring these gentlemen to life.

 While all seventeen benefited from Pellew’s patronage, they came from diverse backgrounds.
 One was an earl’s son; another was a runaway from Ireland.
 Several eventually became admirals, and one was a naval hero in his lifetime.
 Three faced courts martial.
 Four had their lives cut short before the wars with France ended.

 Following the book’s ten chapters are an appendix that reproduces correspondence concerning Pellew’s appointment to HMS Impetueux, a bibliography, and an index.
 Footnotes appear on the relevant pages within the chapters, rather than being relegated to the end of the book.
 This makes it easier to note sources and read pertinent information to further explain points in the main narrative.
-Black-and-white portraits and photographs are also included where they are most relevant to the topics being discussed.
+Black-&-white portraits and photographs are also included where they are most relevant to the topics being discussed.

-Book Review Copyright ©2016 Cindy Vallar
+Review Copyright ©2016 Cindy Vallar

 Home